 What is an alcohol Breath test?

-Alcohol breath tests are used to measure how much alcohol is in the air you breath out in a single breath.
-This is called your Breath Alcohol Content (BrAC).
+Alcohol breath tests are used to measure how much alcohol is in the air you breathe out in a single breath.
+Also known as Breath Alcohol Content (BrAC).
 The alcohol breath test device then uses this information to work out your Blood Alcohol Content (BAC).
 Alcohol begins appearing in the breath within minutes after a drink.
 Generally peaks about half an hour after the drink.
 If you keep drinking, the level of alcohol in your breath increases.
 This reflects the increase in alcohol in your body.
 Law Enforcement officers generally use alcohol breath test devices at a roadside breath test.
 However, they may also be used in a hospital, in a workplace, or by you to keep track of your own BAC.
 A breath test will generally be followed by an alcohol blood test if required by Police.

 Why are they used?

-Alcohol breath tests are mainly used to keep people safe.
+Using alcohol breath tests mainly keeps people safe.
 This is especially relevant to driving a vehicle, including trains and boats, or working with machinery in a workplace.
 The higher your BAC, the more likely you are to have an accident or make bad decisions.
 You become clumsier, can’t see clearly, and have a slower reaction time than someone sober.
 Apart from randomly testing drivers on the road, an alcohol breath test’s common use is in workplaces.
 In a particularly heavy industry like mining or manufacturing, where workers’ lives can rely on the actions and reactions of other workers.
-Alcohol Breath tests are very common these days and are used daily around the world.
+People around the world are using alcohol breath tests which are very common these days.

 Keeping yourself safe while using alcohol is very simple.
 If you know that you will be drinking and are unsure whether you will drive home safely, make sure you test yourself throughout the night using your own alcohol breath test unit.
 After you have finished drinking, you can use the unit to tell you when your BAC has dropped enough to drive home safely.
 BACtrack breathalysers are easy to buy online or in-store at many Harvey Norman and other electronics stores.